Rank-based Decomposable Losses in Machine Learning: A Survey: Conclusion

 \begin{IEEEbiography} [{ }] {Dr. Xin Wang} (SM'2020) is a Research Affiliate at University at Buffalo, State University of New York.
 He received his Ph.D. degree in Computer Science from the University at Albany, State University of New York in 2015.
 His research interests are in machine learning, reinforcement learning, deep learning, and their applications.
 He is a senior member of IEEE. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }] {Dr. Siwei Lyu} is an SUNY Empire Innovation Professor at the Department of Computer Science and Engineering, the Director of UB Media Forensic Lab (UB MDFL), and the founding Co-Director of Center for Information Integrity (CII) of University at Buffalo, State University of New York.
-Dr. Lyu received his Ph.D. degree in Computer Science from Dartmouth College in 2005, and his M.S. degree in Computer Science in 2000 and B.S. degree in Information Science in 1997, both from Peking University, China.
+\begin{IEEEbiography} [{ }] {Dr. Siwei Lyu} is a SUNY Empire Innovation Professor at the Department of Computer Science and Engineering, of the University at Buffalo, State University of New York, USA.
+Dr. Lyu earned his Ph.D. in Computer Science from Dartmouth College in 2005 and both his M.S.
+(2000) and B.S.
+(1997) degrees in Computer Science and Information Science, respectively, from Peking University, China.
 Dr. Lyu’s research interests include digital media forensics, computer vision, and machine learning.
-Dr. Lyu is a Fellow of IEEE and IAPR. \end{IEEEbiography}
+He is a Fellow of IEEE, IAPR, and AAIA, and a Distinguished Member of ACM. \end{IEEEbiography}